carbon-design-system/carbon/.github/CONTRIBUTING.md

 [search](https://github.com/IBM/carbon-components/issues) the issues to see if a similar issue has already been submitted.
 If a similar issue has been submitted, assign yourself or ask to be assigned to the issue by posting a comment.
-If the issue does not exist, create a new issue.
-We will not accept pull requests without an associated issue.
+If the issue does not exist, please make a new issue.
+Issues give us context about what you are contributing and expedite the process to getting your contributions merged into Carbon.
+It's a win for everybody :tada:

 When you're at a good stopping place and you're ready for feedback from other contributors and maintainers, **push your commits to your fork**: